Donate Now — from $100Play Golf — May 29, 2026 ↗

 "Any chance we get to participate in clinical trials, we do," she says.
 "And any fundraisers — particularly, I'm a runner and getting to run marathons to raise awareness and raise money for Huntington's — it's just been great."

-That's exactly why NVforHD exists.
-The annual golf tournament is not an abstraction — it's the mechanism that keeps a team of neurologists, psychiatrists, genetic counselors, social workers, physical therapists, and researchers in place for families who have nowhere else to go.
+That is exactly why NVforHD exists.
+The annual golf tournament is not a gala.
+It is the mechanism that keeps a team of specialists in place for families who have nowhere else to go.

 "So Grateful to Be Part of This Wonderful Team"